datalust/seqcli/README.md

 Use Docker networks and volumes to make local files and other containers accessible to `seqcli` within its container.

+### Environment variable overrides

+Each setting value can be overridden at runtime by specifying an environment variable of the form `SEQCLI_<setting path>`, where <setting path> contains one element for each dotted segment of the setting name, separated by underscores.

+For example the setting `connection.serverUrl` can overridden with the `SEQCLI_CONNECTION_SERVERURL` variable.

 ### Connecting without an API key

 If you're automating Seq setup, chances are you won't have an API key yet for `seqcli` to use.
 During the initial Seq server configuration, you can specify `firstRun.adminUsername` and `firstRun.adminPasswordHash` (or the equivalent environment variables `SEQ_FIRSTRUN_ADMINUSERNAME` and `SEQ_FIRSTRUN_ADMINPASSWORDHASH`) to set an initial username and password for the administrator account.
 You can use these to create an API key, and then use the API key token with the remaining `seqcli` commands.